wangziqi2013/wangziqi2013.github.io/_posts/2020-05-21-Adaptive-Cache-Compression-for-High-Performance-Processors.markdown

 The L2 cache uses LRU as replacement algorithm.
 The LRU stack is necessary for the algorithm to identify accesses that gain benefit or do not gain benefit from compression.
 The paper also suggests that any replacement algorithm would work, as long as an ordered stack is maintained for a set (or more precisely, for the last few ways enabled by compression).
+The paper also proposes adding a small victim cache as a buffer between L1 eviction path and L2, to absorb longer L2 write latency.

 The L2 cache is organized as follows.
 Different from traditional set-associative caches where each tag is statically bound to a data slot of 64 bytes, the L2 cache proposed by this paper does not bind tags and data slots statically.
 Instead,